james-bowman/nlp/README.md

 ## Features

+* Sparse matrix implementations for more effective memory usage
 * Convert plain text strings into numerical feature vectors for analysis
 * Stop word removal to remove frequently occuring English words e.g. "the", "and"
 * Term document matrix construction and manipulation